 Mazi opens for lunch at midday.
 Perfect for you to arrive after Parliament and shoes on the Danube.
 Guess what?
 It’s only a 5 minute walk up Alkotmany Utca.
 Win!
 The food is to die for, the interior is chic, the ambience is relaxing and it’s superb value for money.
 We’ve been both times we visited Budapest and can’t recommend Mazi highly enough.

 Of all the food recommendations we have for Budapest, this is the one you should try on your 4 days in the city.
 Interested in checking out the menu?
-Here’s their website.
+Check them out on Tripadvisor.

 A 20 minute walk or 10 minute taxi/uber North West will lead you to Margaret Bridge.
 Walk half way over the bridge and you will find the entrance to Margaret Island.
 The island is 1.5 miles long and 500m wide, chillin’ bang in the middle of the Danube.

 The island is a green oasis in this bustling city.
 Just after the entrance, you can hire a quad go-kart so the whole family can pedal under canopy around the tranquil parks.
 The bike company we used is Go Mobility.

 We drove around on one of these babies for a few hours and we highly recommend you do the same to cover the sites on the island!
 There’s loads on offer from a mini zoo, big open grassy areas, a musical well, a Japanese garden, an aquatic center, a famous water tower, a Franciscan monastery and so much more to discover.

 This quick adventure is a nice escape from the hustle and bustle of the city.
 Margaret Island is just below Hajogyari Island, otherwise known as Shipyard Island.
 This is where the hugely popular annual Sziget Music Festival takes place.